bollwyvl/flask-reloaded/README.md

     DebugToolbarExtension(app)
     reloaded = Reloaded(app)

-...you _don't_ need the macro, as Debugpanel does a great job of injecting itself automagically.
+...you _don't_ need the macro, as Flask Debug-toolbar does a great job of injecting itself automagically.
 Plus, you might need to override some settings, and want to use the defaults.

 ## API